NamasteIndia/themaphack/README.md

 I made it like that on purpose because features you mentioned above had high banned rate.

 Considering that TMH source code is not obfuscated, it will be so easy for antich**t system to detect.

+Unless you use [VIP version](https://www.patreon.com/c/themaphack/membership?) all features you mentioned above is unlocked with latest bypass to avoid detection.
+Even you got secret feature that i cant mention here
 </p>
 </details>